-Tooth pain is a common cause for many patients to see their dentists.
+Tooth pain is a common reason why many patients see their dentist.
 During your consultation or dental appointment, we’ll evaluate your specific symptoms and create a plan tailored to your needs.
 When possible, your natural tooth will be preserved.
 If an extraction is necessary, we follow up with an appropriate restorative procedure to replace the extracted tooth.
 Sadly, while most treatment options are relatively simple, some are not.
 This complexity causes questions for many people who may not know where to find the answers.
 We’ve listed the most common questions people have about dental problems.
 If we haven’t answered your question, reach out to Frisco Dental at 972.335.2201 to get answers to common FAQs or to make an appointment.

-A: The cause of severe tooth pain, an abscessed tooth involves a bacterial infection in the center of a tooth.
+One cause of severe tooth pain is an abscessed tooth, which is a bacterial infection in the center of a tooth.
 This infection may also spread to surrounding gum tissue and possibly bone.

-A: Sensitive teeth may react to hot, cold, or sweet foods and drinks.
-We recommend a toothpaste for sensitive teeth if the discomfort is minor.
+Sensitive teeth may react to hot, cold, or sweet foods and drinks.
+We recommend toothpaste for sensitive teeth if the discomfort is minor.

-A: If you experience pain while chewing, a cracked tooth, loose filling, or broken crown could be to blame.
-Cavities are another common cause of tooth pain that occurs while chewing.
+If you experience pain while chewing, a cracked tooth, loose filling, or broken crown could be to blame.
+Cavities are another common cause of tooth pain that occurs when chewing.